bentoml/BentoML/docs/source/guides/distributed-services.rst

 Using a single BentoML Service in ``service.py`` is typically sufficient for most use cases.
 This approach is straightforward, easy to manage, and works well when you only need to deploy a single model and the API logic is simple.

-In deployment, a BentoML Service run as processes in a container.
+In deployment, a BentoML Service runs as multiple processes in a container.
 If you define multiple Services, they run as processes in different containers.
 This distributed approach is useful when dealing with more complex scenarios, such as:

 - **Pipelining CPU and GPU processing for better throughput**: Distributing tasks between CPU and GPU can enhance throughput.
 Certain preprocessing or postprocessing tasks might be more efficiently handled by the CPU, while the GPU focuses on model inference.
 - **Optimizing resource utilization and scalability**: Distributed Services can run on different instances, allowing for independent scaling and efficient resource usage.
 This flexibility is important in handling varying loads and optimizing specific resource demands.